International IASYM conference, Atlanta, July 11th-14th, 2022

 Registration is open.

-Question about the Atlanta conference can be directed to Elisabeth Corrie by e-mail.
+Question about the Atlanta conference can be directed to Elizabeth Corrie by e-mail.

 Questions about the registration process can be directed to Christian Noval by e-mail.